Any unofficial list of Primary Day losers in New York City must include more than just the candidates defeated at the polls.

 The trio best dubbed the Sex Scandal Squad became the most obvious losers as Democrats Anthony Weiner, Eliot Spitzer and Vito Lopez met defeat in primaries for mayor, comptroller, and councilman.

-Charles J. Hynes endured a different kind of loss.
-He was dislodged as Brooklyn district attorney -- after 24 years -- by Democrat Kenneth Thompson.
+Charles Hynes endured a different kind of loss.
+He was dislodged as Brooklyn district attorney — after 24 years — by Democrat Kenneth Thompson.

 Of the mayoral candidates, Christine Quinn had the hardest fall of them all.
 She led in early polls to the point where some operatives peddled her as the inevitable winner.

-Also qualified for the loser list: the consulting firm SDK Knickerbocker, formerly hired by Mayor Michael Bloomberg, which handled Quinn's third-place campaign (though it picked up a win when client Scott Stringer beat Spitzer).
+Also qualified for the loser list: The consulting firm SDK Knickerbocker, formerly hired by Mayor Michael Bloomberg, handled Quinn’s third-place campaign (though it picked up a win when client Scott Stringer beat Spitzer).

 It was a Quinn-lose situation in more ways than one.
 Notably, Quinn becomes the third consecutive council speaker to run for mayor and finish poorly in the Democratic primary.
-The others were Peter Vallone Sr. and Gifford Miller, whose candidacies also looked good on paper until tested.
-"As speaker, you're carrying every member's baggage," said a former speaker's aide.
 Quinn also joins Ruth Messinger, Carol Bellamy and the late Bella Abzug among prominent women who ran for mayor and lost.

 Since de Blasio’s first-place finish marked a kind of Democratic rebuke of the lame-duck Bloomberg, the three-term mayor also loses.
 His magazine interview attacking de Blasio’s campaign as racist for displaying his bi-racial family was perhaps exceeded in churlishness only by Weiner’s flashing a middle-fingered parting salute to the press.